About CHRT

 Samantha Iovan

 Samantha Iovan is an associate director of health policy at CHRT.
-She leads projects that aim to improve the integration of health care, public health, and social services through data quality improvement, payer alignment, and delivery system reform.
-Iovan also works to analyze Medicare and Medicaid policy, health care reimbursement structure, and health insurance enrollment at the local, state, and federal levels.
-She works with a variety of stakeholders to design and implement policy analysis and research projects to improve health equity by better aligning care and financing models.
+She leads projects designed to improve integration of health care, public health, and social services through data quality improvement, payer alignment, and delivery system reform.
+Samantha also has expertise in Medicaid policy, health care payment structure, and health insurance coverage and enrollment.
+She works with payers, providers, and other stakeholders to better align health care and financing models through policy analysis and program evaluation.

-Prior to joining CHRT, Iovan worked as a project manager in the Department of Emergency Medicine at the University of Michigan.
-There, she managed an NIH-funded health services research project focused on addressing cardiac arrest outcomes in the state of Michigan and worked to improve care coordination and person-centered care for Michigan Medicine patients.
+Prior to joining CHRT, Samantha worked as a project manager in the Department of Emergency Medicine at the University of Michigan.
+There, she managed an NIH-funded health services research project focused on addressing disparities in cardiac arrest outcomes in the state of Michigan and worked to improve care coordination and person-centered care for Michigan Medicine patients.

 “[C]urrent approaches are not having an impact on the pervasive problem of a small set of patients who are responsible for a disproportionate share of health care costs," writes Samantha Iovan.
 "The only way to adequately address the needs and costs of super-utilizers is to identify new and effective types of interventions—or intervention combinations—ensuring individuals are actually receiving interventions that work.”